-- Businesses should allow the customers to download or transfer a standardised, digitised copy of all their data available with the businesses to some other provider.
+- Businesses should allow the customers to download or transfer a standardized, digitized copy of all their data available with the businesses to some other provider.

 - If a business suffers a breach or a hacking attempt, they should inform the relevant privacy regulator within 72 hours.
 Some exceptions apply.

-- Any lapse in compliance with the GDPR Regulations will bring fine of up to €20 million, or a prison sentence.
+- Any lapse in compliance with the GDPR Regulations will bring a fine of up to €20 million, or a prison sentence.

 The guidelines in the GDPR successfully address the privacy concerns resulting from cutting-edge technologies like big data and AI.
 However, the most powerful aspect of GDPR is that its impact will be felt worldwide.
 It doesn’t matter whether the consumer data is processing, inside or outside the EU.
-All organisations will be under pressure to abide by GDPR, as it will become the seminal law for privacy protection.
+All organizations will be under pressure to abide by GDPR, as it will become the seminal law for privacy protection.